1) Build Costs

 3) Taking Payment

-More often than not PayPal comes up as the cheapest and easiest solution.
+More often than not Stripe or PayPal comes up as the easiest solution, but not always the cheapest.
 It’s cheap to install and easy to set up, but the charges are higher than most other methods and not everybody likes or wants to use PayPal.
 PayPal is fine for an initial venture at low cost, but is better suited as an alternative method of payment, not the only method of payment.

 Also be aware of how you handle credit card information in your business both online and offline.
 There are standards in place such as Payment Card Industry/Data Security Standard (PCI/DSS).
 Falling foul of these standards could land you with fines in six figures and end up putting you out of business.